-8 One of the declarants, Dr. Joyce Poole, has created The Elephant Ethogram: A Library of African Elephant Behavior, which documents close to 500 behaviors with written descriptions and some 2,300 video clips.
-The Elephant Ethogram, ELEPHANT VOICES (2021), https://bit.ly/3qkupLK.
+8 8 One of the declarants, Dr. Joyce Poole, has created The Elephant Ethogram: A Library of African Elephant Behavior, which documents close to 500 behaviors with written description

+African Elephant Behavior, which documents close to 500 behaviors with written descriptions and some 2,300 video clips.
+The Elephant Ethogram, ELEPHANTVOICES (2021), https://bit.ly/3qkupLK.

-9 References to elephants in the Expert Declarations are applicable to both African and Asian elephants.
+24 9 References to elephants in the Expert Declarations are applicable to both African and Asian elephants.
 Dr. Joyce Poole notes: "If the general term 'elephants' is used with no specific delineation, it can be assumed the comment relates to the African species, though it is likely that it applies to the Asian species as well."
 Poole Decl. ¶ 23.
-This is because "both African and Asian elephants share many key traits of autonomy with humans and like humans are [both] autonomous beings."
-Id. at ¶ 69.

-including vocalizations to share knowledge and information with others in a manner similar to humans; ostensive behavior that emphasizes the importance of a particular communication; displaying a wide variety of gestures, signals, and postures; using specific calls and gestures to plan and discuss a course of action, adjusting their planning according to their assessment of risk, and executing the plan in a coordinated manner; complex learning and categorization abilities; and, an awareness of and response to death, including grieving behaviors.10
+This is because "both African and including vocalizations to share knowledge and information with others in a manner similar to humans; ostensive behavior that emphasizes the importance of a particular communication; displaying a wide variety of gestures, signals, and postures; using specific calls and gestures to plan and discuss a course of action, adjusting their planning according to their assessment of risk, and executing the plan in a coordinated manner; complex learning and categorization abilities; and, an awareness of and response to death, including grieving behaviors.10